 |Girls Age Range||11-18|

 |Number of pupils||800|

 |Authorised IB Programmes||IBDP|

 |Diploma Coordinator||Audrey Dubois|

 |Associations||GSA, IB, HMC|

 The Godolphin and Latymer School is an independent day school for girls aged between 11 and 18; it is located in Hammersmith, West London, and is easily accessible by public transport from the surrounding areas.
+Means-tested bursaries are available at 11+ and 16+ entry covering up to 100% of fees.
 The school offers an exciting range of facilities including the Rudland Music School, with its own recording studio, and a drama and performance space in the recently opened Bishop Centre.
 A state of the art Sports and Fitness Centre opened in September 2015, providing a sports hall, climbing wall, dance studio and fitness suite.
 Tennis/netball courts and an astroturf hockey pitch are also on-site.

 We are a school with a strong pastoral ethos, where academic excellence is encouraged in a caring environment and where each individual girl is able to develop her interests and her talents in all areas.
 We aim to provide choice and challenge for each pupil with the IB Diploma Programme or traditional A levels being offered as part of the sixth form curriculum.
 The school has an excellent academic record and when girls leave us at 18, to take up their places at leading universities in this country and overseas, they are confident, articulate and independent.